Published on 12 August 2026

 The Discount Rate Explained

-The discount rate typically ranges from 0.5% to 5% of the invoice value.
+The discount rate typically ranges from 0.5% to 5% of the invoice value, and some providers quote this charge like an interest rate, especially when comparing invoice discounting offers.
 This percentage represents what the factor charges for their service and is typically calculated in one of two ways:

 Flat Fee Model: A single percentage applied to the total invoice value regardless of how long it takes your customer to pay.